rhyolight/numenta-web/packages/numenta.com/pages/_content/_left.md

 In October 2018 we released a major new paper that describes a framework for how the cortical column works.
 * Read the paper
-* Read a companion paper
+* Read the companion paper
 * Watch the video